TiffinyHaluschak/portfolio/README.md

 3. Open the 'index.html' file in your browser

 ## Features
-1. Contact Form with JavaScript Validation
+1. Contact Form
-- Set up a Node.js backend to handle the contact form.
-I also used Express.js, a lightweight web framework for Node.js, to simplify routing and handle form submissions.
+- Because GitHub Pages is a static hosting service, this means it does not support server-side processing.
+  So I use a third-party service that can handle form submissions from static sites.
+I will be using Formspree.
+  Formspree acts as a backend for my contact form, allowing me to collect form data and receive emails without setting up my own server.

 What are the key features of this website? (e.g., responsive layout, project filtering, smooth scrolling).